rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

 CTRL+C while it was processing a message, it will won't be lost.
 Soon after the worker dies all unacknowledged messages will be redispatched.

+> #### Forgotten acknowledgment
+>
+> It's a pretty common mistake to miss `basic_ack`.
+It's an easy error,
+> but the consequences are serious.
+Messages will be redelivered
+> when your client quits (which may look like random redelivery),
+> Rabbit will eat more and more memory as it won't be able to release
+> any unacked messages.
+>
+> In order to debug this kind of mistakes you may use `rabbitmqctl`
+> to print `messages_unacknowledged` field:
+>
+>     $ sudo rabbitmqctl list_queues name messages_ready messages_unacknowledged
+>     Listing queues ...
+>     test    0       0
+>     ...done.

 Message durability
 ------------------